jameskiper/Crime-and-Politics/README.md

 - Jupyter Notebook 6.5.4

 ### Setting Up a Virtual Enviroment
-To run this project,its is recommended to use a virtual environment.
+To run this project, its is recommended to use a virtual environment.
 Follew these steps to set it up.

-1. Clone the repository:

-    ```bash
+1. Create an empty directory and navigate to it.

-    git clone https://github.com/jameskiper/States-and-Violent-Crime-Rates-.git
+2. Clone the repository by using git clone https://github.com/jameskiper/States-and-Violent-Crime-Rates-.git
-    cd  States-and-Violent-Ctime-Rates-
-    ```

-2. Set up a virtual environment:
+3. Set up a virtual environment:

-    For Windows use
-    ```bash
-    python -m venv venv
+    For Windows use command to create a virtaul environment python -m venv venv

+    To activate virtual environment use command
     .\venv\Scripts\activate

     OR

-    For macOS/Linux use
+    For macOS/Linux use command to create a virtaul environmet source venv/bin/activate

+    To activate virtual environment use command
     source venv/bin/activate

-    When you are done working in the virtual evironment
-    Run deactivate

-3. Install dependencies:
+4. Install dependencies:

-    ```bash
-    pip install -r requirements.txt
+    Install the required packages and dependencies using pip install -r requirements.txt command.
-    ```

 ### Usage:

 1. Open the Jupyter Notebook or run your Python script:

-    ```bash
     jupyter notebook

-    # OR
+     OR

     python main.py
-    ```

 2. To run my script:
      Open my datafiles folder and open Edit_Finished_code_dataframe_for_project-1.ipynb to run my project script.